MesachVenegas/chat_api/README.md

     * Create a new User ☑️
     * User Login ☑️
     * Update User profile data ☑️
-    * load profile picture ❌
+    * load profile picture ⚠️ (fix load profile picture)

 ✅ Crear las rutas para los usuarios.

     * Create a new User ☑️
     * User Login ☑️
-    * Update User profile data ❌
+    * Update User profile data ☑️
-    * load profile picture ❌
+    * load profile picture ☑️

 ❌ Crear los servicios para los Chats.

-    * Create a new Chat ⚠️
+    * Create a new Chat ❌
-    * Create a new Group Chat ⚠️
+    * Create a new Group Chat ❌
-    * Create service to get all chats of a user and their messages(couples) ⚠️
+    * Create service to get all chats of a user and their messages(couples) ❌
-    * Create a service to get all chats, participants and their message(groups) ⚠️
+    * Create a service to get all chats, participants and their message(groups) ❌
-    * Delete a chat ⚠️
+    * Delete a chat ❌
     * Can add new users to group chat❗
     * Delete users from group chat❗